express-in-code-game/excode-design/as-vscode-extention.md

     - preferably, cljs only
     - if not, it's plasible to have a background jvm process to handle certain operations (f memory either way, only value matters)
 - jvm process can be run in docker
+- the question of installation: waht user needs to have
+    - if vsocde only, it's perfect
+    - if jvm background process
+        - if it's jpackaged binary, it would have a large size within game release arhive
+        - if it's uberjar, JRE (or JDK) will be required
+        - if it's Dockerfile (or docker image), docker will be required